My 21st Century Blues

-My 21st Century Blues is the debut studio album by the British singer-songwriter Raye, released independently by Human Re Sources on 3 February 2023.
-It marked her first project following her departure from the record label Polydor Records in 2021, which allegedly denied her the release of an album for several years.
-Largely written and co-produced by herself, she worked with various collaborators including Mike Sabath, BloodPop, Punctual, and Di Genius.
+My 21st Century Blues is the debut studio album by the British singer-songwriter Raye.
+It was released independently by Human Re Sources on 3 February 2023.
+It marked her first project following her departure from the record label, Polydor Records, in 2021, which allegedly denied her the release of an album for several years.
+Largely written and co-produced by herself, she worked with various collaborators, including Mike Sabath, BloodPop, Punctual, and Di Genius.
 070 Shake and Mahalia appear as featured artists.
 Encompassing multiple genres, My 21st Century Blues explores Raye's struggles with drug addictions, body dysmorphia, and sexual assault, alongside other themes.

 My 21st Century Blues spawned seven singles.
 "Escapism", the album's third single, went viral and became Raye's first song to top the national charts of Ireland, Denmark, and the United Kingdom.
 It received various accolades and certifications.
 Other charting singles include "Flip a Switch" and "Worth It", which peaked within the top 40 on the UK singles chart.
 The album was further supported by a headlining concert tour during 2023 and 2024, and was followed by a live album recorded at the Royal Albert Hall.

 Upon its release, My 21st Century Blues received acclaim from music critics, many of whom described it as a victory for Raye and praised her performance.
 Several publications named it one of the best albums of 2023.
 Commercially, the album debuted at number two on the UK Albums Chart and reached the national rankings of 15 other territories, including top 20 positions in Ireland, Norway, Scotland, and Switzerland.
 Additionally, it was certified gold in four countries.
 The album received various accolades, including Album of the Year nominations at the Mercury Prize and MOBO Awards.
 In 2024, it won British Album of the Year at the Brit Awards, where Raye broke the record for the most wins in a single ceremony.